 However, constantly putting your body under great physical stress only wears it down immensely.
 The metabolism of all the cells is in overdrive to provide the energy needed for all that physical activity.
 The cells don't get the proper time needed to rest and regenerate.
 As a result, life expectancy drops.
 Exercise, but don't overdo it.
 This all also applies with overeating.
 With all the nutrients provided from the food, the cells are constantly burning up energy.
 Digestion itself costs energy as well.
 Once again the cells don't get the time to regenerate properly.
 Life expectancy drops.
 Humans were designed to eat only a bit every day or two/three because of the scarcity of food during the hunting days.
 Our current lifestyle makes us eat too much food a day and wear down our bodies too much.
 That's why people who have suffered from famine have a lower chance of heart failure than people who eat three meals a day.
 There are currently diets that revolve around periods of feasting and periods of fasting, to give the body enough nutrients but also enough time to regenerate, so that life expectancy increases.

-People who grow too tall can suffer chronic pain because bones, muscles and tendons don't develop sufficiently to deal with the attendant weight.
+People who grow too tall can suffer chronic pain because bones, muscles and tendons don't develop sufficiently to deal with the attendant weight due to the Square/Cube Law.
 People above 7 feet can have real problems, as Andre the Giant could attest.note 7'5" was André René Roussimoff's kayfabe height, he actually topped out a 6'11" but his gigantism and massive daily beer consumption gave him the proportions of a much shorter man.
 This is especially true because most people who are so tall suffer from various forms of gigantism which are what cause them to achieve such size in the first place; these disorders do not cause proportional growth and are often caused by tumors or other severe physical maladies which can kill the giant if they go untreated.

 One problem in the developed world is that, while advanced agriculture provides abundant food, our metabolic systems are still not that dissimilar from Stone Age hunter-gathers.
 This often leads to calorie intake outstripping energy needs, causing weight gain.
 It is not increased food consumption but decreases in physical activity that is responsible for this change.